Ingleburn

 Residential development activity is lower than average in Ingleburn according to AreaSearch's national comparison of local real estate markets

-The average expected construction cost value of new properties is $382,000, reflecting more affordable housing options for purchasers compared to regional norms.
-There have been $11.4 million in commercial approvals this financial year, indicating moderate levels of commercial development.
-When measured against Greater Sydney, Ingleburn records notably lower building activity, at 54.0% below the regional average per person, suggesting possible planning constraints and supporting stronger demand and values for established properties.
-Recent construction comprises 49.0% detached dwellings and 51.0% townhouses or apartments, marking a significant shift from the current housing mix of 69.0% houses.
-This focus on higher-density living creates more affordable entry points, suiting downsizers, investors, and first-home buyers.
-Ingleburn shows a developing market with around 272 people per dwelling approval.
-Looking ahead, Ingleburn is expected to grow by 2,631 residents through to 2041.
+New properties are constructed at an average expected cost of $262,000, which is below regional norms, offering more affordable housing options.
+In FY-26, there have been $11.4 million in commercial approvals, indicating moderate levels of commercial development.
+Compared to Greater Sydney, Ingleburn has markedly lower building activity, at 51.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established properties, although construction activity has recently intensified.
+Nationally, this level is also below average, suggesting possible planning constraints.
+Recent construction comprises 49.0% detached dwellings and 51.0% townhouses or apartments, a shift from the current housing mix of 69.0% houses.
+This focus on higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.

 Frequently Asked Questions - Development